brunopk/nodejs-server/README.md

 # Node JS Server

-A Home Assistant custom add-on that runs an HTTP server using Node.js and Express.
-It serves as a boilerplate code.
-For testing purposes.
+A Home Assistant custom add-on that runs an HTTP server in Node.js.
+It can be used as a boilerplate.

-The API exposes two endpoints:
+The API is built [Express](https://expressjs.com/) and exposes two endpoints:

 - `GET /hello`: returns "Hello World"
 - `GET /db`: returns data from Maria DB (see [doc/db.md](doc/db.md))